dandusaikrishna/Paragraph_IndexerAPI-backend/README.md

 ├── requirements.txt           # Python dependencies
 └── README.md
 ```
-└── README.md
-venv/                   # Python virtual environment (should be excluded from version control)

 ## Features

 - Custom user model with authentication
 - Submit multiple paragraphs of text
 - Tokenize and index words to paragraphs
 - Search API to find top 10 paragraphs containing a word
 - PostgreSQL database backend
 - Docker and Docker Compose setup for containerized deployment
 - Swagger API documentation for easy API exploration

 ## Tech Stack

 - Python 3
 - Django 4.x
 - Django Rest Framework
 - PostgreSQL
 - Docker & Docker Compose

 ## Prerequisites

 - Docker and Docker Compose installed and available in your system PATH
 - Alternatively, Python 3 and PostgreSQL installed locally if not using Docker

 ## Setup and Run